fsabre/DenseEdia-Progressive/README.md

 ## The next step

-Let's start simple.
-I want the command `denseedia add [TITLE]` to add an Edium with the title and the current date.
-Store it in what you want.
-If added, the option `-k KIND` store the associated Edium kind.
+- Allow the command `denseedia add --url [URL]` to specify an URL.
+Optimally in this case, the title will be asked if missing in the command.